 4.3.
-Air Quality

-T.J.
-All Quality AIR QUA SSUES (AND SUPPORTING INFORMATION SOURCES): LITY - WHERE AVAILABLE, THE SIGNIFICA DETERM MENT DISTRICT OR AIR POLLUTION CONT INATIONS.)
-THE PROJECT?
-ROL DISTRICT MAY I BE RELIED UPON TO MA AKE THE FOLLOWIN G a) Conflict with or obstruct implementation of the applicable air quality plan? b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? c) Expose sensitive receptors to substantial pollutant concentrations? d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?
+Air Quality ISSUES (AND SUPPORTING LESS THAN POTENTIALLY LESS THAN NO INFORMATION SOURCES): IMPACT SIGNIFICANT SIGNIFICANT SIGNIFICANT IMPACT IMPACT WITH MITIGATION INCORPORATED AIR QUALITY - WHERE AVAILABLE, THE SIGNIFICANCE CRITERIA ESTABLISHED BY THE APPLICABLE AIR QUALITY MANAGEMENT DISTRICT OR AIR POLLUTION CONTROL DISTRICT MAY BE RELIED UPON TO MAKE THE FOLLOWING DETERMINATIONS.
+WOULD THE PROJECT? a) Conflict with or obstruct $\boxtimes$ implementation of the applicable air quality plan? $\boxtimes$ Result in cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or ambient state air quality standard? c) Expose sensitive receptors to $\boxtimes$ pollutant substantial concentrations?

+number of people?

+Result in other emissions (such as those leading to odors) adversely affecting a substantial